Skip to content

 Duplication of Awards

 Due to limited resources and the need to distribute scholarships among as many students as possible, Snow College has the right to limit the amounts awarded to each student.
 Therefore, if a student is awarded two or more scholarships from different sources or departments, the student may be required to choose and accept only one of the awards.
 In such cases, the student should carefully read the scholarship contract for each award.
-IF multiple waivers are awarded, the amounts will be limited.
+If multiple waivers are awarded, the amounts will be limited.

 Student Definitions (for scholarship purposes)